 Accolades are awards for outstanding contributions.
-When a student receives an Accolade for a Post or Comment, they receive a point bonus (depending on your point settings and on the student's proximity to the weekly max).
-While Accolades can help drive engagement and "gamify" the Community, Accolades must be used judiciously to have positive academic and social impacts.
+When a student receives an accolade for a post or comment, they receive a point bonus (depending on your point settings and on the student's proximity to the periodic max).
+While accolades can help drive engagement and "gamify" the Community, accolades must be used judiciously to positively impact your Community.
 Accolades should not be used in the following ways:

-- To assign a "grade" to every single Post and Comment.
+- To assign a "grade" to every single post or comment.

 - To reward users for vaguely defined "good work".

-On the contrary, we strongly recommend that instructors use Accolades as follows:
+On the contrary, we urge instructors to use Accolades as follows:

 - To recognize and reward truly outstanding contributions.
 When everyone gets a trophy, trophies lose their meaning.
-The same goes for Accolades.
-As a general rule, you should give Accolades to no more than 10% of Posts and Comments.
-To motivate behavior, Accolades should be experienced as intermittent rewards.
+The same goes for accolades.
+As a general rule, you should give accolades to no more than 10% of Posts and Comments.
+To motivate behavior changes, accolades should be experienced as intermittent rewards.
 They should be attainable but rare.

 - To reward specific contributions to the Community.
 Accolades aren't just shorthand for "good job".
-And they aren't primarily designed to highlight the cleverest Posts or single out the smartest students.
-Rather, Accolades should reward contributions that help the Community in specific and diverse ways.
+Rather, accolades should reward contributions that help the Community in specific and diverse ways.
 Some contributions illuminate a problem or solution; some contributions get others talking; and some contributions help others achieve insights or experience "eureka moments".
 The best contributions are often the most Socratic; they help others "see the light" for themselves.

 - "This is illuminating..."
 (25 points) for contributions that express special insight into a problem or solution.

 - "You sparked our interest!"
 (50 points) for contributions that get other learners talking.

 - "You're a trailblazer!"
 (75 points) for contributions that get other learners talking and help them achieve insights for themselves.